hakaneroztekin/redis-full-text-search/README.md

 **notes on Redis Full Text Search (FTS)**

 - Redis provides in-built FTS feature with RediSearch module.
-I tried to implement it for better comparison.
-Yet, its' NodeJS libraries are so erroneous, lack of documentation and ease of use.
+I tried to implement it for a better comparison.
+Yet, its' NodeJS libraries are so erroneous, lack proper documentation and hard to use made it impossible.
+So it's better to look an alternative like Elasticsearch if you want to have FTS with NodeJS.

 ### how to use